Blog Post

 The Heel Stone was positioned before the Avenue’s construction; the moated stone points to Stonehenge’s sister site Woodhenge and not, as is currently believed, to the midsummer sunrise.

-Just two miles north-east of the World Heritage site, at an important archaeological complex known as Durrington Walls, archaeologists have just discovered what appears to have been a vast 500-metre diameter circle of giant timber posts.
+Just two miles north-east of the World Heritage site, at an important archaeological complex known as Durrington Walls, archaeologists have discovered what appears to have been a vast 500-metre-diameter circle of giant timber posts.
 The find is of international significance.

-Originally archaeologists, using geophysics rather than excavation, had thought that they had found buried standing stones, so the discovery has totally changed their understanding of the site – the largest ancient monument of its type in Britain.
+Originally, archaeologists, using geophysics rather than excavation, thought they had found buried standing stones, so the discovery has fundamentally changed their understanding of the site, the largest ancient monument of its type in Britain.

-However, the most significant revelation is the discovery that the newly identified timber circle complex was probably never fully completed – and that, just a few months or years after construction had started, there was a dramatic change in religious – and therefore almost certainly also political – direction.
-Work on the circle was stopped abruptly by around 2460BC – despite the fact that it was nearing completion.
-The 200-300 giant 6-7 metre long, 60-70 centimetre diameter timber posts were lifted vertically out of their 1.5 metre deep post holes – and were probably used to construct or expand other parts of the complex.
+However, the most significant revelation is that the newly identified timber circle complex was probably never fully completed – and that, just a few months or years after construction began, there was a dramatic change in religious – and therefore almost certainly also political – direction.
+Work on the circle was abruptly stopped around 2460BC, despite nearing completion.
+The 200-300 giant 6-7 metre-long, 60-70 centimetre-diameter timber posts were lifted vertically out of their 1.5-metre-deep post holes and were probably used to construct or expand other parts of the complex.

 What’s more, within a few months or years, the post holes themselves were then deliberately filled with blocks of chalk and were covered up for most of the circuit by a bank made of similar chalk rubble.
 Two of the post holes have just been fully excavated – and, at the bottom of one, the prehistoric people who decommissioned and buried the site, formerly occupied by the giant timber circle, had placed one of their tools (a spade made of a cow’s shoulder blade) at the bottom of the post hole before it was filled in.
-It certainly hints at the ritual nature of how the change of religious direction was implemented.
+It certainly hints at the ritual nature of the change in religious direction.

 Durrington Walls showing the post holes surrounding the ditches.

-Figure 1- Durrington Walls showing the post holes surrounding the ditches.
+Figure 1- Durrington Walls showing the post holes surrounding the ditches – (The Stonehenge Hoax – Woodhenge)

 “Scientists have found a larger version of Stonehenge just one mile from the site of the famous Wiltshire stone monument.
 The Durrington Walls ‘superhenge’ is larger than Stonehenge and may include as many as 90 large stones.
 Built about 4,500 years ago, the stones lined an arena that was probably used for religious ceremonies or solstice rituals.